 If you’re looking to run Android on your Windows PC, there’s no shortage of emulators available today.
 For those who are wondering, there are numerous reasons why you might want to use an Android emulator on your Windows PC.
 For instance, Android developers can debug their apps, gamers can enjoy Android games (such as Android RPG games, and even some of the best gacha games for Android) on a larger screen and the list goes on.
 That said, the problem with Android emulators is that a lot of them tend to not work as advertised.
-Therefore, I tried more than a dozen emulators to bring you the 6 best Android emulators for Windows.
+Therefore, I tried more than a dozen emulators to bring you the 6 best Android emulators for Windows in 2021.

 Best Android Emulators For Windows PC (2021)

 Here, we have listed the best Android emulators for Windows 10 mainly, but they will work even on Windows 11, Windows 8, 8.1, 7, and XP too.
 You can move to any emulator by clicking on the link below.
 Apart from that, below we have offered some tips and technical information regarding Android emulation so you can go through that.